worldmind/notes/salesforce.md

 Working in cloud is not a big feature and has disadvantages too.

-## Limits
+### Limits

 Salesforce has many rules that limit developer for doing things, some people think that it help make better solution, I think is not.
 I sure, that those limits exist only by one reason - because Salesforce work in cloud hosting.
 Resources in cloud is very expensive (as i understand salesforce client did not pay for hosting, only for license) and they try to minimize cost.
 But in this world no free thing - if you did not pay for hosting you must pay to developers for doing crazy job for fight with limits.
-Yes, sometimes you need to optimize your code, but if you have application on own server you have a choice - optimaize or upgrade hardware and second way usually is cheaper.
+Yes, sometimes you need to optimize your code, but if you have application on own server you have a choice - optimize or upgrade hardware and second way usually is cheaper.

 Some limits are very strange - for example limits to batch procesing.